AdobeDocs/campaign-classic.en/help/installation/using/scripting-coding-guidelines.md

 ![](assets/scripting-captcha6.png)

-Since build 8797, in order to use the verification API URL, you have to add it to the allow list in the serverConf file by adding in urlPermission node:
+Since build 8797, in order to use the verification API URL, you have to add it to the allowlist in the serverConf file by adding in urlPermission node:

 `<url dnsSuffix="www.google.com" urlRegEx="https://www.google.com/recaptcha/api/siteverify"/>`